near/docs/docs/develop/node/maintenance/upgrade_alert.md

 <blockquote class="warning">
 <strong>Heads up</strong><br /><br />

-As node build and version information is also available on-chain, a metric based on on-chain data would be more reliable.
-That metric is a work in progress.
+Information about node version and build is available on-chain.
+A metric based on on-chain data would be more reliable, and that metric is already under construction.
 </blockquote>

 Validator nodes periodically submit telemetry data, which is stored in a publicly-accessible PostgresSQL database.